 At the time of the application request, seven Tribes: Colfax-Todds Valley Consolidated Tribe, Ione Band of Miwok Indians, Nashville Enterprise Miwok-Maidu-Nishinam Tribe, Shingle Springs Band of Miwok Indians, T'si-Akim Maidu, United Auburn Indian Community of the Auburn Rancheria, Washoe Tribe of California and Nevada, had requested to be notified of proposed projects for consultation in the project area.
 Consultation notices were sent on February 7, 2022.
 Staff did not receive any responses within a 30-day period from the date of staff's consultation initiation response.
 As such, AB52 consultation has been closed.
 Pursuant to the records search conducted at the North Central Information Center on August 25, 2021, the proposed project area contains zero prehistoric-period resources and zero historic-period cultural resources.
 Additionally, two cultural resources study reports conducted within 1/8-mile radius of the site.
-There are zero cultural resources study reports conducted within the 1⁄2 mile radius of the geographic area, a broader search area contains zero prehistoric-period cultural resources.
+There are zero cultural resources study reports conducted within the project site.
+Outside of the project area, but within the 1⁄2 mile radius of the geographic area, a broader search area contains zero prehistoric-period resources and one historic-period cultural resource.
 There is low potential for locating prehistoric-period cultural resources in the immediate vicinity.
 There is low potential for locating historic-period cultural resources in the immediate vicinity.
-There is not known to contain neither Tribal Cultural Resources (TCRs) nor historic-period resources.
+The project site is not known to contain neither Tribal Cultural Resources (TCRs) nor historic-period resources.